Frequently asked questions – 3D printing

 The chemical resistance of the tribofilaments and laser sintering materials can be viewed in the searchable lists in the “Technical data” tab on the product pages in the shop or in the iglidur Designer in the materials under “More information”

 No, you only achieve food conformity by combining it with a clean 3D printing process.
-It is important to use clean print nozzles when 3D printing food-safe components, for example.
-In addition, either no adhesive (glue) or a food-grade adhesive should be used.
+It is important to use clean print nozzles when 3D printing food-safe components.
+In addition, no adhesive (glue) or a food-grade adhesive should be used.

 Components printed with food-compatible iglidur® materials have a food-safe surface, so that no additional coating is necessary.
 It applies to the 3D printing materials iglidur® I6, iglidur® I150, iglidur® I151 and iglidur® A350.